Mayank-Bhatt22/Mayank-Bhatt22/README.md

 - 🌱 I’m currently learning **Data Science And New Skills**

-- 📝 I regularly write articles on [www.linkedin.com/in/mayank-bhat](www.linkedin.com/in/mayank-bhat)
+- 📝 I regularly post on [www.linkedin.com/in/mayank-bhat](www.linkedin.com/in/mayank-bhat)

 - 💬 Ask me about **Python, SQL, Excel and PowerBI**